MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 ## To adopt device fingerprinting

-Note   Device fingerprinting does not require any software installation.
+[!NOTE]   Device fingerprinting does not require any software installation.